HARI-PRMD/media-reposting-discord-bot/README.md

 - Data is persistent, delete `discord.db` file and run the program again if you wish to refresh the data.
 - Adjust `EMBED_LOAD_TIME` in `/src/index.js` depending on how long it takes for an embed to load / or based on performance.
 Default is 2 seconds.

+## 💀 Troubleshooting

+- if you encounter any issues while running `npm install` consider deleting `package-lock.json` and trying again, or upgrade your version of node and npm.

 P.S Please star this repository if you found it helpful 😊.

 Happy Meme Reposting 🥳